arangodb/spring-data-demo/README.md

 }
 ```

 Then we have to create an entity for the edge we stated in `@Relations`.
 Other than a normal entity annotated with `@Document` this entity will be annotated with `@Edge`.
-This allows Spring Data ArangoDB to create a collection from type `EDGE` in the database.
+This allows Spring Data ArangoDB to create a edge collection in the database.
 Just like `Character`, `ChildOf` will also get a field for its `id`.
 To connect two `Character` entities it also gets a field from type `Character` annotated with `@From` and a field from type `Character` annotated with `@To`. `ChildOf` will be persisted in the database with the ids of these two `Character`.

 ``` java
 package com.arangodb.spring.demo.entity;